-(2002) note, the situation of cities in a context of diminished federal and state funding is precarious: "cities must actively-and responsively-scan the horizon for investment and promotion opportunities, monitoring 'competitors' and emulating 'best practice,' lest they be left behind in this intensifying competitive struggle for the kinds of resources (public and private) that neoliberalism has helped make (more) mobile" (394).
+(2002) note, the situation of cities facing diminished federal and state funding is precarious: "cities must actively-and responsively-scan the horizon for investment and promotion opportunities, monitoring 'competitors' and emulating 'best practice,' lest they be left behind in this intensifying competitive struggle for the kinds of resources (public and private) that neoliberalism has helped make (more) mobile" (394).
 In the context of mobilized and liberalized international capital, municipal competition extends globally; cities attempt to position themselves on the world stage as worthy of investment, relevant in the hierarchy of global cities.
-In response, entrepreneurial urban policy, in the form of strategic amenity investment, public-private partnerships, property tax abatements, and rezoning, becomes central (Hackworth 2007).
-Attracting real estate development, business investment, and property value appreciation thus forms the base of municipal politics.
-Despite the ideological commitment of neoliberalism to minimize the state, its practical reality has entailed the transformation, not elimination, of state urban development practices-the municipality adopts a developer's perspective while endeavoring to partner with private capital.
+Bond rating agencies act as gatekeepers for debt financing through capital markets (which are relied upon to cover budgetary shortfalls stemming from withdrawal of federal funding), thus compelling city managers to keep expenses low and revenues high (Hackworth 2002).
+The city itself is explicitly urged to adopt an entrepreneurial mindset, pushed to innovate and adopt new measures to attract real estate development, business investment, and property value appreciation (Harvey 1989).
+This entrepreneurial urban policy entails strategic amenity investment, public-private partnerships, property tax abatements, and rezoning (Hackworth 2007).
+Despite the ideological commitment of neoliberalism to minimize the state, its practical reality has entailed the transformation, not elimination, of state urban development practices the municipality adopts a developer's perspective while endeavoring to partner with private capital.
 This competitive positioning towards the real estate market feeds the impulse of gentrification, transforming the process from a sporadic occurrence to a globalized phenomenon (Smith 2002).
 Attracting growth to cities constitutes the main aim of neoliberal urbanism, gentrification appearing as a form of regenerating space in the image of capital.